django/djangoproject.com/README.txt

    If you only need to deploy, and don't need to test any changes, you can use local-requirements.txt only.

-3. Create a 'secrets.json' file in the directoy above the checkout, containing something like::
+3. Create a 'secrets.json' file in the directory above the checkout, containing something like::

     { "secret_key": "xyz",